gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_events.md

 - Incorrect information has been given.
 - The information given within the time limit is incomplete.
 - It does not fulfill all requirements specific to the Question Type.
+- Three Incorrect answers (errors) by a quizzer eliminate that quizzer from the quiz.
+The quizzer must leave the platform immediately.
+    - Incorrect answers on bonus questions do not count towards this total.

 #### Example